kadyn91/gitskills/README.md

-# gitskills
+# gitskills.
-# git is free software
+# git is free software.
+# git is a distributed version control system.